gesquivel-tech/power-bi-payments-kpi-dashboard/README.md

 dax/measures.md
 ```

 Status-specific measures use `KEEPFILTERS()` so that slicers and visual interactions behave correctly.

 For example:

 * selecting `Failed` returns a Failure Rate of 100%
 * selecting `Successful`, `Pending`, or `Refunded` returns Failed Payments as 0
 * selecting a Region, Product, or Channel recalculates the KPIs within that selected context

+This helps ensure that the report behaves correctly when users interact with slicers or click directly on visual elements.

 ## SQL Validation